 ľֱ

-Dr. Barbie Will See You Now, but Only If You're a Pediatric Patient
+Dr. Barbie Will See You Now, but Only if You're a Pediatric Patient

 — Study finds medical Barbie dolls usually treat kids, don't come with PPE accessories